Line Mode Browser: History

 One of the fundamental concepts of the "World Wide Web" projects at CERN was "universal readership".
 In 1990, Tim Berners-Lee had already written the first browser, WorldWideWeb (later renamed to Nexus), but that program only worked on the proprietary software of NeXT computers, which were in limited use.
 Berners-Lee and his team could not port the WorldWideWeb application with its features—including the graphical WYSIWYG editor— to the more widely deployed X Window System, since they had no experience in programming it.
 The team recruited Nicola Pellow, a math student intern working at CERN, to write a "passive browser" so basic that it could run on most computers of that time.

 The name "Line Mode Browser" refers to the fact that, to ensure compatibility with the earliest computer terminals such as Teletype machines, the program only displayed text, (no images) and had only line-by-line text input (no cursor positioning).

 Development started in November 1990 and the browser was demonstrated in December 1990.

 The development environment used resources from the PRIAM project, a French language acronym for "PRojet Interdivisionnaire d'Assistance aux Microprocesseurs", a project to standardise microprocessor development across CERN.

 The short development time produced software in a simplified dialect of the C programming language.
 The official standard ANSI C was not yet available on all platforms.

-The Line Mode Browser was released to a limited audience on VAX, RS/6000 and Sun-4 computers in March 1991.
+The Line Mode Browser was released to a limited audience on VAX, RS/6000 and Sun-4 computers in March 1991, marking the first functional networked deployment of the World Wide Web on CERN's central computers.
 Before the release of the first publicly available version, it was integrated into the CERN Program Library (CERNLIB), used mostly by the High-Energy Physics-community.
 The first beta of the browser was released on 8 April 1991.
 Berners-Lee announced the browser's availability in August 1991 in the alt.hypertext newsgroup of Usenet.